krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 - __Spread placement group__: This will place a small group of instances across distinct underlying hardware to reduce any kind of correlated failures.

 ### NAT <a id="NAT"></a>

+NAT Gateway = special agent with publicIP that connects to InternetGateway
+- create NAT gateway in public subnet
+- define public IP
+- add entry to main route table to NAT Gateway

 NAT instances versus NAT gateways:
 - The __NAT instance__ is fully managed by you.
 It's really the old way of doing things.